Skip to Content

 Consulting with a sales tax professional can be an important step when participating in unique transactions where obligations and liabilities are unclear.
 A consultation could provide guidance around necessary exemptions, filings, and other important sales and use tax compliance items.
 If you’ve recently sold an airplane, equipment, or other business assets without consideration for the sales tax, now may be the time to evaluate options with a Voluntary Disclosure or another resolution process before receiving an audit or assessment notice.

-Schedule a free consultation with a professional at Sales Tax Helper, LLC today.
+Schedule a consultation with a professional at Sales Tax Helper, LLC today.

 Categories: